 Readmission opens November 1 (of the preceding year) for fall quarter; July 1 (of the preceding year) for winter quarter; October 1 (of the preceding year) for spring quarter.
 Readmission deadlines are:

 These deadlines may be closed without notice, pending enrollment restrictions.
 The non-refundable application fee is $70.

 Readmission is generally approved for students who were on regular academic status when they left UCSB provided that any college-level work completed in the interim is satisfactory and space is available.
 Transcripts of all course work undertaken elsewhere must be submitted with the readmission application to complete the readmission process.
 It is highly recommended that returning juniors and seniors, who have taken course work elsewhere, meet with a college advisor prior to submitting a readmission application.

 A newly admitted student who completely withdraws during his/her first quarter of attendance before completing the third week of instruction will not qualify for readmission.
 Under this condition the student is required to reapply through the Office of Admissions.

-Students who are seeking readmission to the College of Letters and Science after having already completed 155 or more units need the approval of the dean.
+Students seeking readmission to the College of Engineering must have the approval of the dean.
+Students who are seeking readmission to the College of Letters and Science after having already completed 135 or more units need the approval of the dean.
 In some cases, they will be required to submit a “Proposed Schedule for Graduation” before readmission will be considered.
 In general, readmission will be approved only for those students whose proposed schedule leads to graduation within 200 total units.
 As the proposal must be endorsed by the student’s major department (and minor department if a minor is planned), students should begin this process several months prior to their intended return.